 The Critics Loved Ang Panahon ng Halimaw.
-Will We?
+But Are You Ready?

 “Experimental,” “emotionally resonant,” “bold,” “angry and intense”

-Earlier this year, Lav Diaz premiered his newest piece, Ang Panahon ng Halimaw, at the Berlin International Film Festival.
+In 2018, Lav Diaz premiered Ang Panahon ng Halimaw at the Berlin International Film Festival.
 Stretching four-hours long and set in Martial Law Philippines, the monochrome “rock opera” debuted to rave reviews.
 International publications spoke about it, critics were generous with the love and local stations picked up on the praise and spread it on low heat.

 But right here in the Philippines—in the land of Vice Ganda, Kris Aquino and Coco Martin; where the story is set and whose history the film is based on—will the flame combust into fire?
 Or will it vanish and drown amidst retold love stories and half-white actors?